DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

 1. Wait for the deployment to complete, and the application to come online.
 When the application is reachable, log in.

+1. Sign in to GitLab, and [activate your GitLab subscription](https://docs.gitlab.com/ee/user/admin_area/license.html).

+   NOTE:
-1. Log in to GitLab, and upload your GitLab license file by navigating to `/admin/license`. **This step is required for Geo to function.**
+   **This step is required for Geo to function.**

 ## Set the Geo Primary site